-Until this moment there had been no sound of a dancing, sparkling stream: not yesterday, or the day before, or even weeks before.
-Then out of nowhere, I heard the startling sound of rushing water gurgling unfettered.
+Until this singular moment, as I stood at the kitchen sink peeling carrots, there had been no sound of a dancing, sparkling stream: not yesterday, or the day before, or even weeks before.
+Out of nowhere, I heard the startling sound of rushing water gurgling unfettered.
 Incongruous, it sang from beyond the shady green sliver of muddy lawn behind our house.
-Usually, I went about the day’s chores accompanied only by the slosh of the dishwasher and the whir of the air conditioning.
+Normally, I went about the day’s chores accompanied only by the slosh of the dishwasher and the whir of the air conditioner.
 Until now, on this languorous hot spring day heavy with aching nostalgia.

-We were homesick for where we recently moved from and didn’t know for sure where we would go next.
-Then came this flash of brilliance: more than swiftly flowing water, more like magic unleashed from some mysterious provenance.
+Our family had recently moved to temporary housing and didn’t know for sure where we would go next.
+We were stuck in limbo during a stifling heat wave, missing our former home with yet no vision for the future.
+Then came this flash of grace: more than swiftly flowing water, more like magic cast from some mysterious provenance.

 The shallow creek bed strewn with leaves had not shown a drop of moisture since we moved into the tattered rental home at the top of an ordinary suburban street.
 A house remarkable only because of its perch on a beautiful mountainside.
 Steep and meandering, the creek bed had, in fact, become almost invisible in the shadows under the cottonwoods and willows that bordered our backyard.
-I wandered out onto the back step transfixed by the music of the stream mingled with the shrieks of children . . . joyously distracted children: laughing, splashing, chattering, released from the mundane heat and lethargy of a late spring afternoon.
+I wandered out onto the back step transfixed by the music of the stream mingled with the shrieks of my children . . . joyously entranced children: laughing, splashing, chattering, released from the mundane heat and lethargy of a late spring afternoon.

-Later, when the magic disappeared, I suspected that some demand of yearly maintenance stopped the normal diversion of water into the more civilized irrigation canal that bordered the subdivision.
-And thus, for a brief time, liberated the water from being carried neatly, well-behaved, and on schedule to the farms and gardens below unleashing it into its ancient wild courses.
-Which unleashed the children and I from a spate of listlessness for a few quixotic days.
+I wanted to attribute the miracle of the stream to a guardian spirit, but I suspected yearly irrigation system maintenance halted the normal diversion of water into the more civilized irrigation canal that bordered the subdivision.
+Some rusted mechanical contrivance redirected the water into its wild ancient courses which joined the dry streambed that bordered our backyard.
+Which released the children and I from a spate of listlessness for a few quixotic days.